 Experts predict that climate change will cause sea levels to rise 3 ft (0.9m) or more by 2100, putting hundreds of low-lying cities at risk of massive and permanent flooding.
 More and more frequently architecture is adapting to nature in order to overcome the upcoming climate conditions.
 Some weeks ago I published an article about amazingly built tree houses and now is time to talk about floating houses.

-Despite housing technology having improved in the past years, the majority of floating homes use traditional materials and basic hydrostatic methods.
+Despite housing technology having improved in the past years, the majority of floating homes use traditional materials such as wood and basic hydrostatic methods.
 Sustainability is a big issue, but no different from built houses on the ground.
 The objective is to leave no footprint in the environment.

 These houses have a different approach on their concept but all of them are built.
 Some of them emphasize the views, others the light, comfort and amount of space.
 We all agree that they have to be sustainable and that they need to be adaptable.
 And cheap?
 Do you think these designs are affordable?